Thomas P. Stratten

-Thomas Price Stratten was a South African engineer.
+Thomas Price Stratten (born June 4, 1904) was a South African engineer.
 He went to Oxford on a Rhodes Scholarship, followed by two years at American General Electric.
 He returned to South Africa in 1929 to the position of assistant electrical engineer at De Beers Consolidated Mines.
 He took senior positions at Iscor, the Union Corporation and Escom.
 After a time spent in the Directorate of War Supplies, he went on to successfully expand SAPPI's operations and was president of the South African Institute of Electrical Engineers during the 1940s.

 Education and career

 Stratten was born in 1904 in Kimberley, Cape Colony.
 He completed a BSc (Engineering) at the University of Cape Town in 1923.
 He then went to Oxford on a Rhodes Scholarship where he completed his MA (Engineering) at Balliol College.
 He worked for two years at American General Electric and then returned to South Africa in 1929 to the position of assistant electrical engineer at De Beers Consolidated Mines.